top of page

 Vincent’s subsequent commission from Washington National Opera, Better Gods, with composer Luna Pearl Woolf, premiered in January 2016 at the Kennedy Center.
 With sold-out performances, the work was acclaimed as “fascinating and heart-wrenching” (DC Metro Theatre Arts), told “with brutal honesty through Caitlin Vincent’s stirring libretto” (Broadway World).

 In August 2017, Vincent and composer Douglas Buchanan won the 2017-19 Sackler Music Composition Prize to commission a new one-hour opera about Bessie Coleman, the first African-American female aviator, and Miriam “Ma” Ferguson, the first female governor of Texas.
-Bessie and Ma premiered at the University of Connecticut in March 2019.
+Bessie and Ma premiered at the University of Connecticut in March 2019 and was selected as a finalist for the Dominic Argento Chamber Opera Competition in 2023.

 In 2022, Vincent and composer Timothy C. Takach won the Domenic J. Pellicciotti Opera Composition Prize for their opera, Computing Venus, based on the life of astronomer Maria Mitchell, which will be premiered by the Crane School of Music in Fall 2024.